mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Mississippi

 Each county in Mississippi handles its traffic citations separately, so fines, assessments, and court fees may vary by violation and court.
 Fines are not listed on the ticket, and exact fine amounts are obtained by contacting the traffic court listed on the ticket.
-Ticket costs may also include assessment fees, which are additional court payments for traffic violations.
+Ticket costs may also include assessment fees, additional court payments for traffic violations.
 They tend to vary according to the violation and court.

 Mississippi does not operate a "points-based" system for driving records.
 However, convictions for moving traffic violations are reported to the Mississippi Department of Public Safety (DPS) and are noted on the violator's driving record.
 Accumulating several traffic violations on a record may eventually lead to a suspension or revocation of the driver's license.
 Offenders who are deemed as "Habitual" may have their licenses suspended or if the offense involves property damage, bodily injury, or death.
 In contrast, offenses such as DUIs come with an automatic license revocation for 1 year.